Microsoft 365 Business Standard vs Office 365E3 – in-depth comparison with overview chart

 The Enterprise plans come with all the features you need to prevent data loss and to make sure you are compliant with all the regulations.
 DLP policies allow you to set rules to get warned or to prevent sharing of Personal Identification Information or Bank and CreditCard Numbers.

 Also, the In-Place Hold and Litigation Hold can be really important features.
-If your company deals with a lot of legal cases than these features allow you to collect all the evidence you need.
+If your company deals with a lot of legal cases then these features allow you to collect all the evidence you need.

 Support

-While Office 365 has a really good uptime, an issue can always occur.
+While Office 365 has really good uptime, an issue can always occur.
 With Office 365 Enterprise plans you get 24/7 support for all issues.
 But with Business Premium you can only call for Critical issues.

-Microsoft 365 Business Standard vs E3
+Microsoft 365 Business Premium vs E3 Comparison

-Microsoft 365 Business Standard Office 365 E3
+Business Premium Office 365 E3

 Core Details